Efficiently Escaping Saddle Points under Generalized Smoothness via Self-Bounding Regularity: Introduction

 \subsection{Our Contributions}

-In this work, we develop a novel framework to study finding FOSPs and SOSPs via first-order methods, for functions whose gradient and/or Hessian are not Lipschitz.
+In this work, we develop a novel framework to study \textbf{non-asymptotic} guarantees finding FOSPs and SOSPs via first-order methods, for functions whose gradient and/or Hessian are not Lipschitz.
 Central to our work is the following regularity assumption: \begin{assumption}[Second-Order Self-Bounding Regularity] $F$ is twice differentiable, and there exists a non-decreasing function $\rho_1: \bbR_{\ge 0} \mapsto \bbR_{\ge 0}$ such that $\nrm*{\grad^2 F(\vecW)}_{\OPNORM} \le \rho_1\prn*{F(\vecW)} \text{ for all }\vecW\in\mathbb{R}^d$. \end{assumption} This assumption implies the relevant Hessian operator norm is upper bounded by a function of the function value.
 It was also made in \citet{priorpaper} for the different task of studying global convergence of GD/SGD, where it was shown that \pref{ass:selfbounding} holds for many canonical non-convex optimization problems.
-We show in \pref{prop:comparetolit} that \pref{ass:selfbounding} \textit{generalizes} $(L_0,L_1)$-smoothness and its extension from \citet{li2023convex}.
+Some quantitative control of the Hessian is necessary for non-asymptotic guarantees of finding FOSPs \citep{kornowski2024hardness}.
 In \pref{ex:breaklit}, we show these prior assumptions are not satisfied by a natural univariate function.
-We also show in \pref{prop:comparetolit} that
+We show in \pref{prop:comparetolit} that \pref{ass:selfbounding} \textbf{generalizes} $(L_0,L_1)$-smoothness and its extension from \citet{li2023convex}, and that